Best Small Towns in Texas to Visit

 Remember the cowboy cartoons that we used to watch when we were kids and wish we had the same costume, with a cool gun.
 Yes, we all did.
 What if I say that places like these really exist?
-Typically known for its bustling cities and modernity, Texas is also home to some of the charming small towns that would take you back to your childhood days.
 With so many cowboy ranches and rodeos, Texas in the US is the place you should visit to bring out the cowboy charm in you.

-Here is a list of 8 small towns in Texas which we think are the best amongst the lot.
+Here are 8 best small towns in Texas to visit.
 Go on, Cowboy.
 Explore them all!

 Southwest of Wichita falls lies the small town of Archer city.
 Now do not be fooled by the name, it is not a city.
 Known to most people because of the famous native Pulitzer Prize-winning author, Larry McMurtry, the town is a center for art.
 Thanks to the establishment of The Royal Theater, the town also got featured in the movies of The Last Picture Show and Texasville.
 With the abundance of deer, dove, quail, turkey, and wild hogs, go hunting like the white walkers.